Azure-Samples/azure-search-sample-data/README.md

 ### Hosted read-only version database

+The hotels demo data is also in Azure Cosmos DB.
 Using the **Import data** wizard, you can create a new Cosmos DB data source based on this connection information.

 Cosmos DB connection string: `AccountEndpoint=https://hotels-docbb.documents.azure.com:443/;AccountKey=4UPsNZyFAjgZ1tzHPGZaxS09XcwLrIawbXBWk6IixcxJoSePTcjBn0mi53XiKWu8MaUgowUhIovOv7kjksqAug==;`